8 Reasons to Use a Real Estate Agent When Buying a New Home

 Once your real estate agent knows what you want, they can help you find it.

-Sales agents will only tell you all of the options that are available for new home constructions in their communities.
+Sales agents will only tell you all of the options that are available for new home construction in their communities.
 Once your real estate agent knows what you want, they can help you find it—even if that means expanding the search to a resale home or to neighboring communities.

 7. A real estate agent will help you understand the contract.